Soaring - Abeking & Rasmussen Motor Yacht

 Design

-Soaring measures 68 metres in length.Her exterior design and interior design is by Focus Yacht Design.
+Soaring measures 68.20 metres in length and has a beam of 11.60 feet.Her exterior design and interior design is by Focus Yacht Design.

 Accommodation